 It’s a question nearly every parent must face: should you let your child quit piano lessons?
 You want to be sensitive to your child’s desires, but you also want to set them up for success in life – and thus a predicament is born.

 In this blog, our London piano teachers weigh in on whether or not you should let your child quit, when an appropriate termination period would be, and what questions to ask as you think about it.
+If you’d like more information about our piano lessons for kids in London, please get in touch.

 Should I Let My Child Quit Piano?